AI-Hypercomputer/xpk/docs/testing.md

 * **Command name that is executed:** cluster create, cluster create-pathways, or workload list.
 * **Use case it is covering:** nap cluster creation, tpu cluster creation, workload status listing

-For example, a good golden test name could be: “NAP cluster-create with pathways”.
+For example, a good golden test name could be: "NAP cluster-create with pathways".

 ### Developer guide to Golden Tests
 All golden tests are registered in the goldens.yaml file in the root directory.
 Their reference output is stored in text files located in goldens directory in the root directory.